How Is Fish Oil Made?

 2. The oils are extracted from the fish using various methods, from boiling them down to applying chemical solvents like chloroform and methanol.

-3. The extracted oils are then shipped off to other places around the world to be refined.
+3. The extracted oils are then shipped off to other places worldwide to be refined.

-5. The refined oils are then put into capsules, packaged, and shipped off once again.
+5. The refined oils are then put into capsules, packaged, and shipped off again.

-6. The finished products make it to your local store to sit on shelves until they’re bought.
+6. The finished products make it to your local store to sit on shelves until bought.

-This wide-spanning process is bad for two reasons: it compromises the quality of the final product, and it contributes to the depletion of our natural resources.
+This wide-spanning process is terrible for two reasons: it compromises the quality of the final product, and it contributes to the depletion of our natural resources.

 First, let’s start with why it’s bad for you, the consumer.
-You likely add fish oil soft gels to your daily routine because you want to avoid a nutrient deficiency.
-However, the final product might not be as effective as you’d think.
+You likely add fish oil soft gels to your daily routine to avoid a nutrient deficiency.
+However, the final product might be less effective than you’d think.

 • There are a ton of steps involved in the reduction and processing of fish oil.
-Unfortunately, each of these steps comes with the possibility of compromising fish oil quality since fats are particularly prone to chemical instability.
+Unfortunately, each of these steps can compromise fish oil quality since fats are particularly prone to chemical instability.
 The longer the process takes, the more your fish oil supplements are at risk of having their quality compromised.

 • Did you know that your fish oil supplements can go bad?
-Unlike some other commercial supplements, fish oil is especially susceptible to oxidation, a process that eventually leads to rancidity.
+Unlike other commercial supplements, fish oil is especially susceptible to oxidation, which eventually leads to rancidity.

-The oxidation process already happens naturally just due to the nature of fatty acids.
-But all of those extraction and refining techniques used in the process can affect different oil properties and lead to an increased susceptibility to oxidation.
+The oxidation process already happens naturally due to the nature of fatty acids.
+However, all those extraction and refining techniques used in the process can affect different oil properties and increase susceptibility to oxidation.

-Oxidation doesn’t just change the taste, either; it can actually be bad for your health and negate the health benefits.
-Depending on the processes used to extract and refine the oil and how long it takes for that supplement to reach your home, you might be dealing with a stinky and rotten supplement that could cause inflammation rather than fighting it.
+Oxidation doesn’t just change the taste, either; it can harm your health and negate the health benefits.
+Depending on the processes used to extract and refine the oil and how long it takes to reach your home, you might be dealing with a stinky and rotten supplement that could cause inflammation rather than fighting it.

-• The main reason that you would even add these capsules into your diet is to supplement your intake of omega-3 fatty acids.
-All those processes that happen between the fish being caught and the pills making it into your system can also lead to changes in the final product’s omega-3 fatty acid content.
-In other words, the health benefits from fish oil omega-3s may not be the same as the benefits you would get from eating fresh fish.
+• The main reason you would even add these capsules to your diet is to supplement your intake of omega-3 fatty acids.
+All those processes between the fish being caught and the pills making it into your system can also change the final product’s omega-3 fatty acid content.
+In other words, the health benefits of fish oil omega-3s may not be the same as the benefits you would get from eating fresh fish.

-An even more pressing problem can be found when you start looking at just how badly this process negatively impacts our environment.
+An even more pressing problem can be found when looking at how badly this process negatively impacts our environment.

 Overfishing

-overfishingOverfishing is a huge contributing factor to the destruction of the oceans.
-It depletes the oceans of their natural resources and disrupts aquatic food chains.
-This environmental impact occurs no matter what fish are being used in the process.
+overfishingOverfishing is a substantial contributing factor to the destruction of the oceans.
+It depletes the seas of their natural resources and disrupts aquatic food chains.
+This environmental impact occurs no matter what fish are used in the process.
 The reduction industry, which boils fish down to separate them into fish oil and fishmeal, targets smaller fish, and taking these out of their food chains can have consequences that trickle all the way up.

-It’s also an unsustainable practice, especially when you consider how much the demand for fish oil is rising.
-Scientists have already found that fisheries are facing a severe crisis in trying to keep up with the global fish demand.
-As more people look to add fish oil supplements into their daily routine, the more fishing will have to be done and the more disruptions these aquatic food chains will experience.
+It’s also an unsustainable practice, especially considering how much fish oil demand is rising.
+Scientists have already found that fisheries are facing a severe crisis trying to keep up with the global fish demand.
+As more people look to add fish oil supplements into their daily routine, more fishing will have to be done, and these aquatic food chains will experience more disruptions.

 Fish Farming